ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-anchor-hld.md

     </span>
 ```
 As seen in the template, we use `mouseover` and `mouseout` handlers to conditionally set, then remove, the `title` attribute to provide a tooltip when text is trucated.
 This is the same pattern used by the text column type.
 Note that we set the `underline-hidden` attribute so that the text only gets an underline upon hover.

+### Sorting & Grouping

+The column will be sorted and grouped by the label value.
+It would be unexpected and unhelpful to sort or group by some invisible value, i.e. the url.
+An alternative would be to sort/group based on a combination of the label and url, but that is not clearly any more useful than sorting/grouping by just the label.
+It is arguably more confusing, based on the visibility argument.

+When grouped, the header item should not be a link.

+### Sizing

+The column should support the same sizing modes as the text column, which is fractional widths plus minimum pixel widths.

+### Keyboard Interactions

+Arrowing to a anchor table cell should focus the link (if it is actually a link and not just a text span).
+Pressing `Enter` on a focused link will trigger navigation.

 ### Angular RouterLink Support
 The real challenge of this column type is integrating with the Angular router.
 The `RouterLink`/`RouterLinkWithHref` directives are used to intercept clicks on anchors and replace the default navigation action with a call to `Router.navigateByUrl()`.
 As we have done in the past for other anchor components, we will have our own directive deriving from `RouterLinkWithHref`.
 Our directive will apply based on the presence of the `nimbleRouterLink` attribute.
 As we have done in the past, we will also have a directive that throws an error if `routerLink` is used instead.
 Normally, you would specify the `nimbleRouterLink` and related attributes (e.g. `queryParams`, `replaceUrl`, etc.) directly on the anchor element, but that's not possible for anchors in generated table cells.
 Our options are to put the directive on `nimble-table` or `nimble-table-column-anchor`.
 Because we would like to allow different anchor columns to be configured differently, and because it is a more intuitive API, we want to put our directive on the column element: